 The problem?
 They were teaching the symptoms of the failure, not its cause.

-Comprehending a football match is not a generic, transferable skill any more than comprehending a text is.
-You cannot understand what a player is trying to do if you don't understand their strengths, their style of play, the tactics of their team, the system of the opposition, the stakes of the match, the current scoreline.
-A "good decision" in one context is a terrible decision in another.
+You can't understand what a player is trying to do without knowing their team's system, the opposition's tactics, the stakes of the match, the current scoreline.
+A "good decision" in one context is terrible in another.
 The skill isn't "decision-making" as some abstract capacity.
-The skill is knowing enough about the game that good decisions become possible.
+It's building the pattern library, the conceptual frameworks, the deep understanding that makes good decisions possible.

 What the Trial Reveals